UBC-MDS/ds-toolbox/chapters/en/module8.md

 <!-- ------------------------------------ -->
 <exercise id='6' title="Time for practice">

+**True or False**

-The purpose of using `ghp-import` and `gh-pages` branch is to avoid having numerous HTML files in the commit history of the `main` branch each time you rebuild your book.
+The purpose of using `ghp-import` and `gh-pages` branch is to avoid having numerous HTML files in the commit history of the `main` branch each time you rebuild your book and instead automate pushing them to a separate branch.

 <choice id="1">